 Offshore banking in the UK

+Expats living in the UK may find that opening an international offshore bank account is the best way to manage their finances.
 It is possible to open an international offshore account in the UK while working or being based overseas.
 Offshore accounts are available in GPB, EUR, and USD and usually require larger deposits than standard bank accounts.
-They offer certain advantages over domestic banks such as favourable tax arrangements.
-See this guide to offshore banking in the UK for further information.
+They offer certain advantages over domestic banks such as favorable tax arrangements.

 Banking security and fraud in the UK